Combination

 For the purpose of this discussion, I am going to stick to the engine block, turbo, torque converter, intercooler, heads/intake, camshaft, and associated items.

 Now, let's talk about what one should expect performance-wise from the car.
-The intent is not to state how the car has to be built, but, to make you think about how the parts should work with one another and to give you some basis for analyzing current performance and planning future mods.
+The intent is not to state how the car has to be built, but, to provide an idea how the parts should work with one another and to give some basis for analyzing current performance and planning future mods.

 The factory combination was almost ideal.
 Turbo size, injectors, fuel pump, intercooler, heads, converter, etc. all seemed to match each other to a tee.
 There was not a great deal to expand on performance-wise without beginning to change things.
 It's amazing how much power was extracted from base components without changing out everything for specialty items.

-A stock drivetrain should approach 110 mph (low 12's) with race gas, race chip, 2.5" exhaust, K&N air filter, and slicks, and, nothing more.
+A stock drivetrain should approach 110 mph (low 12's) with alcohol injection (or race gas) and a modern chip, 2.5" exhaust, K&N air filter, good fuel pump/adjustable fuel pressure regulator, and hotwire, and drag radials, and, nothing more.
 It should be around 103 (low 13's) on 93 octane and a good street chip without slicks and may sneak into the upper 12s.
 Note that the stock turbo is pretty much all in by 21 psi of boost with a stock factory location intercooler.

 Yes, I know, the bulletin boards are full of people with every product sold by vendors, including 70 size turbos, that cannot get out of the 12s.
 Some of them even own a scantool.
 On the other hand, there are many that perform as I describe above.
 There must be a reason!
 If the car does not approach the mph associated with the above times then it is time to discover why not rather than buying more stuff to add on.